 - Step or Tradition Study Meeting: In this style of meeting, the group uses our Conference Endorsed CoDA literature, such as the CoDA Blue Book and CoDA Workbook, as a foundation for study, discussion, or sharing related to CoDA’s Steps and Traditions.
 For example, the group may elect to read a portion of this material out loud and then have an open sharing session.

 - Speaker Meeting: This type of meeting features a personal story of recovery shared by one individual.
 Speakers share their personal experience, strength, and hope in the program.
 The meeting may or may not include open sharing after the speaker, depending on the length of the story shared.

 Recovery in CoDA:

-CoDA’s suggested program for recovery is based on attending Meetings, working through the Twelve Steps, Sponsorship and Service.
+CoDA’s suggested program for recovery is based on attending Meetings, working through the Twelve Steps, Sponsorship, and Service.
 It takes great courage to admit there is a problem.
 It takes even more courage, to take action and seek out help.
 After attending your first meeting, you may be wondering if CoDA is right for you.
 It is suggested that you attend at least 6 meetings (different ones, if available where you live) before deciding if CoDA is for you.
-In addition to traditional Face to Face Meetings, CoDA offers Alternative and Virtual Meetings such as Online and Telephone Meetings.
+In addition to traditional Face to Face Meetings, CoDA offers Alternative and Virtual Meetings on our Online Meetings page.
 The hope of recovery is available to everyone.

 We wish you well on your spiritual journey!